Overview

 - Visit the latest version of the Pathfinder User Manual for reference throughout this tutorial.

-3. What is Pathfinder?
+What is Pathfinder?

-Welcome to the very first tutorial on creating fire models in Pathfinder.
+Welcome to the very first tutorial on creating models in Pathfinder.
 Before jumping into things, it is important to briefly go over what Pathfinder is.

 Pathfinder provides two primary options for occupant motion; SFPE mode and Steering mode.

-3.1.
-SFPE mode (Chapter 5)
+SFPE mode

-3.2.
-Steering mode (Chapter 6)
+Steering mode

-4. Explore the Interface
+Explore the Interface

 In this section and its sub-sections, you will use an existing model to learn the basic operations of Pathfinder.

-- Download the Pathfinder Fundamentals zip file.
+- Download the {FileName} zip folder.

 - Right-click